Jansen on Tax is a legal blog edited by Dennis Jansen.

-Dennis is a tax LL.M. candidate at Georgetown University Law Center, where he is completing the State and Local Taxation (SALT) certificate program.
+Dennis is a lawyer and a tax LL.M. candidate at Georgetown University Law Center, where he is completing the State and Local Taxation (SALT) certificate program.
 He previously worked in the legal division of Thomson Reuters for seven years and most recently served as an editor at The Dallas Morning News, the largest newspaper in Texas.

 Dennis earned his J.D. at the University of Minnesota Law School, where he was a member of the Ronald M. Mankoff Tax Clinic and served as a VITA tax preparer.

 Dennis also writes a personal blog that focuses on life in Washington D.C.

 Here are answers to some frequently asked questions.
 Do you have a question?
 Fill out the contact form at the bottom of this page.

 Q: Where can I find tax advice or help preparing taxes?

 A: There are a variety of lawyer directories available such as FindLaw.com (a former employer of mine.)
 Additionally, many law schools operate legal clinics which are free for low-to-modest income individuals.
 You can find a legal aid clinic through your local bar association website or the Legal Services Corporation website.
 For tax preparation help, low-to-modest income individuals can receive free tax preparation services and advice at a VITA or TCE site.